tharpep/automations/README.md

 # Automations

 One place for all automation scripts, organized by trigger type.
+Scripts call the [api-gateway](https://github.com/tharpep/api-gateway) for all external integrations.

+## Ecosystem

+Part of a personal AI ecosystem — see [sazed](https://github.com/tharpep/sazed) for the full picture.

 ## Structure